-BARS (British Association for Romantic Studies) and AHH (Anglo-Hispanic Horizons Network): Professor Ian Haywood, University of Roehampton.
+BARS (British Association for Romantic Studies): Professor Anthony Mandal, Cardiff University

-CETAPS (Centre for English, Translation, and Anglo-Portuguese Studies): Professor Jorge Bastos da Silva, Lisbon University.
+CETAPS (Centre for English, Translation, and Anglo-Portuguese Studies): Professor Jorge Bastos da Silva, University of Porto.

 CISR (Inter-University Centre for the Study of Romanticism): Professor Lilla Maria Crisafulli, University of Bologna.